Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Approximation Property of Multilayer Neural Spaces

-holds. \end{theorem} The above result can be slightly modified for any Lipschitz activation.
-Although it is in terms of $L_2$ norm, it already suffices for the purpose of this paper, even though using this bound will not give strong empirical error bound due to its exponentially dependence on $L$.
-In contrast, the approximation property for two-layer neural network is in terms of $L_{\infty}$ norm, however, it depends on the dimension $d$ of the problem, whereas~\ref{approx1_norm_b} is independent of $d$, therefore does not incur dimensional curse (but has a curse of depth).
+The above result can be slightly modified for any Lipschitz activation.
+Although it is in terms of $L_2$ norm, it already suffices for the purpose of this paper.
+However, due to the exponential dependence of the network widths on the depth, using this bound will not yield a strong empirical error bound.
+This problem was noticed in~\citet{wojtowytsch2020banach}.
+It finds that the convergence rate is roughly $W^{-1/[2(2L-1)]}$, where $W$ is the number of parameters.
+Only for $L=2$ does this rate achieve the Monte Carlo rate $W^{-1/2}$.
+In contrast, the approximation property for two-layer neural networks is in terms of $L_{\infty}$ norm; however, it depends on the dimension $d$ of the problem, whereas~\ref{approx1_norm_b} is independent of $d$ and therefore does not incur the curse of dimensionality (but does have a curse of depth).